SebastianScherer88/graphit/README.md

 - `{list} {of} {(sub)directories} {to} {ignore}` is a list of subdirectories/files separated by a space that `graphit` should ignore when scanning for python modules.
 Examples are local `venv` or `__pycache__` directories

-For example, to create the flow chart of functional dependencies for the `grpahit` project, from the top directory of this repository simply run
+For example, to create the flow chart of functional dependencies for the `graphit` project, from the top directory of this repository simply run

 ```
 run_graphit -r ./graphit -m outputs